 Who knows a WordPress theme better: someone who is selling it on the front lines or someone who is maintaining it in the trenches?

-The changelog can be something of a secret weapon to gauging the competence of a theme developer.
+This entry is part 4 of 4 in the series Why WOOThe changelog can be something of a secret weapon to gauging the competence of a theme developer.

-“Hey, I found this fantastic theme!
+This entry is part 3 of 4 in the series Why WOO“Hey, I found this fantastic theme!
 Can you customize it?”
 Of course I can.
 But it’s analogous to going to the house contractor and saying, “Hey, I saw this gorgeous house.
 Can you build it?

-The WOO Framework sits under (is the foundation for) all of WOO’s themes, including Canvas.
+This entry is part 1 of 4 in the series Why WOOThe WOO Framework sits under (is the foundation for) all of WOO’s themes, including Canvas.
 Why do you care?
 Well, you don’t.
 But you also do … you just didn’t know it.

 A widget up in the right side of the header in WOO Canvas would be nice.
 Here’s how to set that up.